3urobeat/csgo-overwatch-downloader/README.md

 Make sure to have [Python 3](https://www.python.org/downloads/) (`Windows x86-64 executeable installer`) installed.
 If you are using Linux then you should be able to download python3 from your distribution's packet manager.

-If you don't know if you have Python installed, open a `cmd` and type `python3 --version`.
+If you don't know if you have Python installed, open a `cmd` and type `py --version` or `python --version`.
 If the command is not recognized you will have to install it from the link above.
 > I haven't tested the Microsoft Store version of Python 3.